sauravdutta-ai/Usedcars/README.md

 | `Untitled.ipynb`       | Jupyter Notebook for model development  |
 | `cardekho_dataset.csv`     | Raw dataset  |
 | `cleaned_cardekho_dataset.csv`    | Preprocessed dataset  |

+---

+## License

+This project is free for educational and non-commercial use.

+---

+## About Me